-- U.S. and Russian experiments have demonstrated that seismic signals can be muffled, or decoupled, for a nuclear explosion detonated in a large underground cavity. - Such technical scenarios are credible only for yields of at most a few kilotons. - Seismic component of the International Monitoring Syster consist of 170 seismic stations. - The INS is expected to detect all seismic events of about magnitude 4 or larger corresponds to an explosive yield of approximately 1 kiloton (the explosive yield of 1,000 tons of TNT).
+- U.S. and Russian experiments have demonstrated that seismic signals can be muffled, or decoupled, for a nuclear explosion detonated in a large underground cavity. - Such technical scenarios are credible only for yields of at most a few kilotons. - Seismic component of the International Monitoring System (INS) for the CTBT is to consist of 170 seismic stations. - The INS is expected to detect all seismic events of about magnitude 4 or larger corresponds to an explosive yield of approximately 1 kiloton (the explosive yield of 1,000 tons of TNT).